Shashankh001/Online-RPS-SOCKET/README.md

 Lets explore this amazing code of rock paper scissors.

 Since this is a client-server based program, there will be two files:- `client.py` and `server.py`.
-The one whose computer shall be shutted down must be running `server.py`.

 `server.py`
 ```py